-The net proceeds from the Offering are estimated to be \$77.5 million.
-Of such proceeds, the Company estimates that approximately \$27.6 million will be used to repay certain debt, \$43.9 million will be used to repay all notes payable to existing stockholders issued in connection with the termination of S Corporation tax status and the balance will be used for working capital and general corporate purposes including possible acquisitions.
+Common Stock Offered in the Offering shares Common Stock Outstanding after the Offering shares(1) Use of Proceeds The net proceeds from the Offering are estimated to be \$120 million.
+Of such proceeds, the Company estimates that approximately \$47.3 million will be used to repay certain debt, \$41.2 million will be used to pay a portion of notes payable to existing stockholders issued in connection with the Reorgani zation, \$20.0 million will be used to fund capital expenditures and the balance will be used for working capital, general corporate purposes including possible acquisitions.
 See "Use of Proceeds."

-Proposed Nasdag National Market symbol
+Proposed Nasdaq National Market symbol "WTSC"

-"WTSC"

-(1) Excludes (i) 3,601,100 shares of Common Stock issuable upon exercise of outstanding stock options issued in connection with this Offering under the Company's 1996 Stock Incentive Plan (the "1996 Plan"), each of which has an exercise price equal to the initial public offering price, and (ii) an additional 5,898,400 shares of Common Stock reserved for future issuance under the 1996 Plan.
+(1) Excludes (i) shares of Common Stock issuable upon exercise of outstanding stock options issued under the Company's 1996 Stock Incentive Plan (the "1996 Plan") and (ii) an additional shares of Common Stock reserved for future issuance under the 1996 Plan.